 Electives are courses that you do not need for your major or Liberal Arts Core requirements.
 Electives are courses you can choose just for fun, to expand your breadth of knowledge in another field, for your own personal curiosity and growth, or to pursue extracurricular interests.
 We have provided a short list of some of the most popular electives to enrich your college experience, but you may view all courses in the catalog below.

 The following webpage provides access to a video collection of useful tutorials designed to assist students with the Fort Lewis College academic advising and class registration processes.
 We encourage students to view these videos to fully understand various aspects of the registration process such as viewing your schedule and using the course waitlist.
-If you have any follow-up questions about the information presented in the videos, please contact the Office of Admission and Advising at (970) 382-6985.
+If you have any follow-up questions about the information presented in the videos, please contact the Office of Student Success at (970) 382-6985.

 View Advising Tutorial Videos